Lead: Atomic

 A lead atom has 82 electrons, with the electron configuration [Xe]4f^{14}5d^{10}6s^{2}6p^{2}.
 The combined first and second ionization energies—the total energy required to remove the two 6p electrons—are similar to those of tin, lead's immediate neighbor above in the carbon group.
 This is unusual, as ionization energies typically decrease down a group due to the outer electrons being farther from the nucleus and more shielded by inner orbitals.
 However, the sum of the first four ionization energies of lead is higher than that of tin, contrary to periodic trends.
 This anomaly is explained by relativistic effects, which become significant in heavier atoms.
 These effects contract the s and p orbitals, giving lead's 6s electrons greater binding energies than its 5s electrons.
 This leads to the inert-pair effect, where the 6s electrons are less likely to participate in bonding.
 The result is stabilization of the +2 oxidation state and unusually long distances between nearest atoms in crystalline lead.

 Lighter carbon-group congeners of lead form stable or metastable allotropes with the tetrahedrally coordinated, covalently bonded diamond cubic structure.
 In these elements, the s- and p-orbital energy levels are close enough to allow mixing into four hybrid sp^{3} orbitals.
 In lead, however, the inert pair effect increases the separation between s- and p-orbitals so much that the energy gain from hybridization is insufficient to overcome this gap.
 Instead of a diamond cubic arrangement, lead forms metallic bonds in which only the p-electrons are delocalized and shared among Pb^{2+} ions.
 Consequently, lead adopts a face-centered cubic structure, similar to the divalent metals calcium and strontium.
 (Note: The tetrahedral allotrope of tin is called α- or gray tin and is stable only at or below 13.2 °C (55.8 °F).
 The stable form of tin above this temperature is called β- or white tin and has a distorted face centered cubic (tetragonal) structure which can be derived by compressing the tetrahedra of gray tin along their cubic axes.
 White tin effectively has a structure intermediate between the regular tetrahedral structure of gray tin, and the regular face centered cubic structure of lead, consistent with the general trend of increasing metallic character going down any representative group.)
 (Note: A quasicrystalline thin-film allotrope of lead, with pentagonal symmetry, was reported in 2013.
 The allotrope was obtained by depositing lead atoms on the surface of an icosahedral silver-indium-ytterbium quasicrystal.
 Its conductivity was not recorded.)
-(Note: Diamond cubic structures with lattice parameters around the lattice parameter of silicon exists both in thin lead and tin films, and in massive lead and tin, freshly solidified in vacuum of ~5 x 10^{−6} Torr.
+(Note: Diamond cubic structures with lattice parameters around the lattice parameter of silicon exists both in thin lead and tin films, and in massive lead and tin, freshly solidified in vacuum of ~5 × 10^{−6} Torr.
 Experimental evidence for almost identical structures of at least three oxide types is presented, demonstrating that lead and tin behave like silicon not only in the initial stages of crystallization, but also in the initial stages of oxidation.)